LouisBrunner/valgrind-macos/coregrind/README_MODULES.txt

   coregrind/pub_core_foo.h

 pub_tool_foo.h describes that part of the module's functionality that is visible to tools.
 Hopefully this can be minimal or zero.
-The file must still exist even if it defines nothing.
+If there is nothing to visible to tool, pub_tool_foo.h can be omitted.

 pub_core_foo.h describes functionality that is visible to other modules in the core.
 This is a strict superset of the visible-to-tool functionality.

-Consequently, pub_core_foo.h may #include pub_tool_foo.h, but not the other way round.
+Consequently, pub_core_foo.h *must* #include pub_tool_foo.h, if it exists.  pub_tool_foo.h *must not* #include pub_core_foo.h, nor any other pub_core_ header for that matter.

 No module may include the private headers of any other module.
 If a type/enum/function/struct/whatever is stated in neither